mihaelavalac/CodeWars/README.md

 # CodeWars

-In this repository I add my coding practices from codewars.
+ In this repository, I add my coding practices from Codewars.